jalabrecque/website/content/publication/Huang_GWAStoPHEWAS/index.md

 publication_short: ""
 publication_types:
 - "2"
-publishDate: "2019-07-01T00:00:00Z"
+publishDate: "2019-07-01"
 summary: A precise defintion of the type of lifetime effect that is estimated by Mendelian randomization and when it isn't possible to estimate this effect.
 tags:
 - Source Themes
-title: From GWAS to PheWAS the search for causality in big data
+title: "From GWAS to PheWAS the search for causality in big data"
 url_code: ""
 url_dataset: ""
 url_pdf: "files/Huang_GWAStoPHEWAS.pdf"